learn-safran-navigation-timing/skydel-tools/HIL_tool/README.md

 Put the two python scripts in Documents\Skydel-SDX\API\Python, then open a Terminal, change directory to Documents\Skydel-SDX\API\Python and write:
 $ python HIL_interface.py

-# Training example
-This example is explained in the HIL training module that will come out soon.